Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/_index.md

 All other security operations must be performed using command lines.

-This section describes the functions and components that are used to perform security operations, and comprises a set of sub- sections that describe how to configure and manage the Transfer CFT security objects as well as use additional {{< TransferCFT/axwayvariablesCompanyName  >}} products to offer security features.
+This section describes the functions and components that are used to perform security operations, and comprises a set of sub-sections that describe how to configure and manage the Transfer CFT security objects as well as use additional {{< TransferCFT/axwayvariablesCompanyName  >}} products to offer security features.

 | Topics/sections  | Description  |
 | --- | --- |